Frogstep/ZenZapAssignment/README.md

 3. **Theme Support**:
    The app does not support dynamic switching between Day and Night modes.
    It assumes that the device is using a light theme.

+4. **No database cleanup**:
+   The app does not implement any database cleanup logic.